What happens next after Francis’ death? How the Catholic Church will pick a successor

 What happens during the mourning period?

-The “Papal Interregnum” – the period between the death of one pope and the election of another – began when Francis passed away on Monday.
+The “Papal Interregnum” – the period between the death of one pope and the election of another – began when Francis passed away.
+Francis, who was 88, died of a stroke and heart failure at Casa Santa Marta, his residence in the Vatican, on Monday.

 It is likely that unofficial events will take place in tandem in Buenos Aires, where Francis lived before becoming the Bishop of Rome.
 In Warsaw, more than 200,000 gathered at the site where John Paul II, then Karol Wojtyla, returned as the new pope in 1979.

-Note: Correction: This story has been updated to reflect when the period of mourning known as the Novendiales begins.